Mr-Watch/Tiny-Core-DOOM/Tiny Core DOOM Internet/README.md

 When you boot the generated iso (assuming you can get a **working internet connection** under Tiny Core Linux) it will start executing a script that will download **first the required dependencies** (linux-6.12_api_headers, glibc_base-dev, gcc, SDL, git, make, wget).
 Then it will clone the **fbdoom** repository and procid to compile it into an executable binary.
 After that is done it uses **wget** to download the DOOM WAD file (v1.9).
-Finally it creates a little starter script for DOOM and proceeds to execute it.
+Finally it creates a little starter script for DOOM and proceeds to execute it (this starter script is present in all version of **Doom-install-script**).

 ## script-injector.sh